 The Impact of Contraceptives on Immune Responses to TB Infection

-Medroxyprogesterone aceate (MPA), also known as Depo Provera is the most commonly used contraceptive in South Africa and other developing countries.
+Medroxyprogesterone acetate (MPA), also known as Depo Provera is the most commonly used contraceptive in South Africa and other developing countries.
 Unlike other synthetic progestins, MPA possesses selective glucocorticoid activity and it is well known that glucocorticoids cause reactivation of latent TB.
-Given that over 60% of women using contraceptives choose MPA in our study cohort, where the TB incidence is 948/100 000, we are investigating the impact of MPA use on immune responses to TB.
-Ultimately we would like to elucidate whether MPA, compared to other contraceptives, affects susceptibility to TB, disease severity or response to TB treatment.
+Given that over 60% of women using contraceptives choose MPA in our study cohort, where the TB incidence is 625/100 000, we investigated the impact of MPA use on immune responses to Mtb.
+Ultimately we would like to elucidate whether MPA, compared to other contraceptives, affects susceptibility to TB, disease severity or response to TB treatment

 The group is actively involved in TB vaccine research.
 The main focus of our participation revolves around the exploratory immunological laboratory analysis of the TB vaccines.
 It is important for us to understand the complexity of the immune responses induced by the different vaccines.
 Here we evaluate the phenotype and multi-functionality of cells induced by vaccination.
 We have been involved in several trials ranging from booster vaccines to potential BCG replacements.
 The latest of the trials is in collaboration with Vakzine Projekt Management GmbH, a German vaccine company.
 We are the lead immunological facility for a trial with several partners.
 We are also working in close collaboration with the South African Vaccine Initiative (SATVI) in an attempt to harmonize and standardize assays used for vaccine analysis.
 Members from our group are also actively involved with the Tuberculosis Vaccine Initiative (TBVI) based in The Netherlands to facilitate the development of new vaccines.

-Past and present vaccine trials done by SUNIRG:
+Past and present vaccine trials done by SU-IRG:

 VPM1002-ZA-2.13TB (phase IIb) trial